 Zisize's Projects

 Zisize’s focus has always been ‘the child’.
 Its desire is to see an improvement in the life of each child it touches.
-We do this
+Zisize does this

 • via activities based at Zisize Centre, which either benefit children directly or through their teachers